LithianFI/linux-wow-recorder/README.md

 - ~~Config~~
 - ~~Frontend~~
-- Maybe attempt to integrate with WarcraftRecorder so that the replays are send to the cloud storage there
+- ~~Maybe attempt to integrate with WarcraftRecorder so that the replays are send to the cloud storage there~~ Implemented, but currently VODs aren't displayed properly in the webapp.

 I will work on this slowly, if anyone wants to contribute/fork/whatever they are welcome to.